substrate-system/blur-hash/README.md

 ### Server-side rendering
 Following convention, this module exposes `render` function at `/html`.
-It returns a plain string of appropriate markup in Node.
+It returns a plain string of markup.

 ```js
 import { render } from '@substrate-system/blur-hash/html'